 Participation in the Honors Program is voluntary.
-A student may petition for admission to the Honors Program after one semester in residence and the completion of fifteen semester hours with a minimum grade point average of 3.300.
+Incoming freshmen students with a 3.500 G.P.A. and a 27 ACT are invited to participate in the Honor Program.
+Freshman students who join the Honors Program are required to complete one CORE Honors course during their first year of residency.
+Students may also petition for admission to the Honors Program after one semester in residence and the completion of fifteen semester hours with a minimum grade point average of 3.500.
 The petition must be accompanied by two letters of recommendation from faculty members.
-Final selection into the Honors Program will also entail a personal interview with a committee of selected faculty members.
+Final selection into the Honors Program is made by a committee of selected faculty members.